desultory-zz/ecc-cert-tool/README.md

 This ONLY works with the cloudflare DNS method

-DIR: specifies what directore this program should be run in, useful when being run from cron or another directory
+`DIR`: specifies what directore this program should be run in, useful when being run from cron or another directory

-ALGO: algorithm to pass to openssl
+`ALGO`: algorithm to pass to openssl

-NAME: domain name for certificate
+`NAME`: domain name for certificate

-CLOUDFLARE_EMAIL: email address used for cloudflare
+`CLOUDFLARE_EMAIL`: email address used for cloudflare

-CLOUDFLARE_KEY: API key for cloudlare
+`CLOUDFLARE_KEY`: API key for cloudlare
   The api key must have edit access to the domain